 They have two choices, either mango or cappuccino flavour.

-Overall I have to say that Blue Nile has a great African atmosphere and awesome food.
+The Blue Nile has a great African atmosphere and incredible food.
 If you’ve never tried Ethiopian food, this is the place to eat.

 Address: 612 Head St., Victoria

 Hours: Tues – Sun 5 pm – 9 pm ** Closed Mondays